Seneca-ICTOER/OPS245/docs/A-Labs/lab7.md

 Some tasks in this part of the investigation **require you to be connected to Seneca's VPN**.

-- If you are running your installation through VMWare, then you can use the [instructions provided by ITS](https://students.senecacollege.ca/spaces/186/it-services/wiki/view/1025/student-vpn) to connect to it from your Windows machine (your debhost and its nested VMs will use the VPN through the windows machine without further configuration).
+- If you are running your installation through VMWare, then you can use the [instructions provided by ITS](https://students.senecapolytechnic.ca/spaces/186/it-services/wiki/view/1025/student-vpn) to connect to it from your Windows machine (your debhost and its nested VMs will use the VPN through the windows machine without further configuration).
 - If you installed your debhost **directly onto a machine without using VMWare** as an intermediary (or the steps above do not work for you), use the following instructions:

   - Install the package openconnect
-  - Run the following command as root (or with sudo): `openconnect --protocol=gp studentvpn.senecacollege.ca -b`
+  - Run the following command as root (or with sudo): `openconnect --protocol=gp studentvpn.senecapolytechnic.ca -b`
   - This should prompt you for your username and password (you could also put the user name in the command with -p)
   - You'll know it is working if you check your ip address and see something in the 10.0.0.0/8 range.
   - To disconnect, as root (or with sudo): `killall openconnect`